1/23/2019

 Chief Executive Officer

-Yeah, I think there are.
-I think all of the carriers are deploying small cells in some some form of a self perform.
-We certainly don't anticipate that we'll win 100 percent of the market share, just like we've we've never done that on the on the tower side either.
+I think all of the carriers are deploying small cells in some form of a self-perform.
+We certainly don't anticipate that we'll win 100% of the market share, just like we've never done that on the tower side either.
 We think at the moment we're somewhere in the neighborhood of about half of what's getting deployed that we're winning.
-And I think the fact that the carriers are self performing should should should be a good indication of the fact that this is a good business and they need small cells.
-There are certain locations where we're going to choose not to build them because we don't see the lease up opportunity there and therefore we don't see the shared economics for for for great returns over the long term.
-So I think the carriers will continue to self perform in places where we don't we don't view those to be the best places to invest invest capital.
-Just like we saw for a long time on the tower side where carriers built their own towers in places where tower companies or others were not willing to invest the capital in order to build the infrastructure.
+I think the fact that the carriers are self-performing should be a good indication of the fact that this is a good business and they need small cells.
+There are certain locations where we're going to choose not to build them because we don't see the lease-up opportunity there and therefore we don't see the shared economics. for great returns over the long term.
+So I think the carriers will continue to self-perform in places where we don't view those to be the best places to invest capital, just like we saw for a long time on the tower side where carriers built their own towers in places where tower companies or others were not willing to invest the capital in order to build the infrastructure.

 speaker